 The wait is over!
-Elderflower season is here and I am as excited as I could possibly be.
+Elderflower season is here, and I am as excited as I could be.
 I love the scent of those delicate little flowers and can't wait to infuse the house with it while cooking with them.
-Over the past months I made a list of different flavours that I wanted to try to combine with elderflowers and limes made it to the top of my list.
+Over the past months, I made a list of different flavours that I wanted to try to combine with elderflowers and limes made it to the top of my list.
 I love every type of citrus so I could not wait to give this lime and elderflower cordial a try.

 You can use this cordial for a large variety of things.
-Marinate summer berries in it, drizzle it over cakes, mix it into cocktails, sweeten your lemonade or just use it mixed with ice cold water and a flew slices of fresh lime.
+Marinate summer berries in it, drizzle it over cakes, mix it into cocktails, sweeten your lemonade or just use it mixed with ice cold water and a few slices of fresh lime.
 That is at least what I love to do the most.
 Just a simple, tall glass filled with refreshing lime and elderflower cordial at the end of a hot day.
 There's nothing like it.

-- 200g (7 oz or 5 cups) of elderflowers without stems, about 45 heads
+- 200 g elderflowers without stems about 45 heads

-- 2 L (8½ cup) water
+- 2 L water

-- 1.5 kg (7½ cups) sugar
+- 1.5 kg sugar

-- 6 tbsp citric acid
+- 6 tablespoon citric acid

-- 2 limes, zested and sliced
+- 2 limes zested and sliced

 - Collect only fresh flower heads and make sure the tiny buds have just opened and use them the same day.
 This is important because the lovely fragrance will turn into bitterness if you wait too long.
 Do not wash the flower heads because you will lose too much flavour.

 - Zest the lime and slice them.
-Don't discard anything, all will be needed.If you do not have a zester then peel them carefully with a vegetable peeler.
+Don't discard anything; all will be needed.If you do not have a zester, then peel them carefully with a vegetable peeler.

 - Place the flowers with the citric acid and zested lime slices with their peel in a large pot with lid.

 - In a second pot, bring the water and sugar to a boil and remove from the hot stove top.
 Pour the sugary, hot water over the flower mix and give it a stir.
-Cover with a tight fitting lid or plate and leave to steep over night.
+Cover with a tight fitting lid or plate and leave to steep overnight.

-- The next day strain the cordial through a fine mesh sieve or cheesecloth.
+- The next day, strain the cordial through a fine mesh sieve or cheesecloth.
 Discard the flower and lime mix.
 Fill the cordial into sterilised bottles or jars and store in a dark and cool place.